Anglican church music: History

 Traditionally, Anglican choirs were exclusively male, due to a belief that girls' voices produced a different sound.
-However, recent research has shown that given the same training, the voices of girls and boys are indistinguishable.
+However, recent research has shown that given the same training, the voices of girls and boys cannot be told apart, save for an interval from the C above middle C to the F above that.
 Salisbury Cathedral started a girls' choir in 1991 and others have since followed suit.
 There has been some concern that having mixed choirs in parish churches leads to fewer boys being willing to participate.